 Another popular excursion is riding the Ulriken Cable car up to Mount Ulriken, the highest of Bergen’s mountains.
 At the viewing platform, there is a restaurant where you can relax in the clouds.

 Cruise Day 7: At Sea

 Your cruise will finally return to the Port of Southampton and dock early in the morning.

 Remember that the transfer time back to the international airports in London is at least 1 hour, possibly more depending upon motorway traffic.

 If you are flying home the same day your ship docks in port, then leave on a flight after lunch, as you probably will not make it to the airport in time with a morning flight.

 Alternatively, stick around either Southampton or London for extra vacation days.
-Or better still take the opportunity after your cruise to transfer up to the beautiful city of Oxford, and even further afield to the gorgeous golden region of The Cotswolds.
+Or better still, take the opportunity after your cruise to transfer to the beautiful city of Oxford and even further afield to the gorgeous golden region of The Cotswolds.
 Both are well worth visiting if you have never been.